seatedro/v3/content/posts/asteroids-zig-raylib.md

         const link_step = try rlz.emcc.linkWithEmscripten(b, &[_]*std.Build.Step.Compile{ exe_lib, raylib_artifact });

         // Use the custom HTML template
-        link_step.addArg("--shell-file");
+        // This will be the index.html where the game is rendered.
+        // You can find an example in my repository. link_step.addArg("--shell-file");
         link_step.addArg("shell.html");

         // Embed the assets directory
-        link_step.addArg("--preload-file");
+        // This generates an index.data file which is neede for the game to run. link_step.addArg("--preload-file");
         link_step.addArg("assets");